seancdinan/MakingButtons/README.md

 # MakingButtons
-Practicing HTML &amp; CSS by making a variety of buttons
+Practicing using HTML & CSS to make a variety of buttons
+## Goals:
+* Practice using CSS selectors to target specific elements
+* Pracice CSS transition effects
+* Practice using CSS to style and place elements on a page